Columbus Community Hospital

 Chris moved to Nebraska from Arlington, Texas, with his wife, two daughters and a zoo of pets.
 In his free time, he enjoys various board games, baseball, indoor and sand volleyball, video games and creating forts with his daughters.

-Columbus Sports Performance Center assistant coach
+Columbus Sports Performance Center sports performance coach

 Austin Shook, CSCSAustin Shook